cc3374twa/QGpT/readme.md

 - All table corpora are constructed based on the same datasets used in the paper.
 - Each folder maps to the exact experimental tables (e.g., Table 1, Table 5).

-⚠️ If any released data differs from what’s reported in the paper due to human error, please contact us at [cc3374twa@gmail.com](mailto:cc3374twa@gmail.com).
+⚠️ If any released data differs from what's reported in the paper due to human error, please contact us at [cc3374twa@gmail.com](mailto:cc3374twa@gmail.com).

 ---

-## � Quick Start
+## 🚀 Quick Start

 ### Prerequisites